marcginestet/marcginestet/README.md

 - 👋 Hi, I’m @marcginestet
-- 👀 I’m interested in Computational Design applied to Architecture, Urban Planning and Life
+- 👀 I’m interested in Cities and Architecture
-- 🌱 I’m currently learning Data Science with Python, Mandarin with Anki and computational design with Rhino3d
+- 🌱 I’m currently interesting in life cycle carbon emissions management for Buildings and Neighborhoods
-- 💞️ I’m looking to collaborate on solutions to manage Life Cycle Carbon Emissions for Buildings and Neighborhoods
+-  💞️ I like to collaborate on computational solutions regarding ESG performances
 - 📫 Reach me by email m-dot-ginestet-at-qq-dot-com

 <!---